 Do not sign or accept any offer from any insurance company.
 The result of your OTC medication reaction is enough to deal with without the high-pressure tactics of insurance company representatives.
 While accepting their offer may tempt you, it is important that you first seek counsel and consider how to properly pursue the type of compensation you deserve.

 Most personal injury lawyers understand the games insurance companies play.
 From large medical facilities to pharmaceutical companies, the desire to put profits over people is all too common.
 Personal injury lawyers take a stand against the negligent practices that these companies and corporations use to make money.
 Your life is too important to let the liable parties go without accountability for their actions.

-Why Time is of the Essence
+Why Time is of the Essence with Product Liability Claims

 When you experience a serious drug interaction, the last thing you may feel like doing is contacting a lawyer.
 To pursue a civil claim, you must act quickly.
 Once you learn that your drug interaction or addiction is the result of the careless actions of a doctor, pharmacist, or pharmaceutical company, contacting a personal injury lawyer is a priority.

 The law limits the amount of time you have for filing a personal injury claim.
 It may seem like a long time, but it can pass in the blink of an eye as you deal with new doctor appointments and mounting bills.
 Once the time passes for filing your claim, your chance for possible compensation disappears.

 Following the instructions outlined on the OTC medication can result in serious consequences if the label contains errors.
 It can also result in serious consequences if you combine the medication with a prescription that is a mistake.

 Some drugs are so powerful that mistakenly taking the wrong OTC medication with them can result in death.
 This is especially concerning for children or the elderly, two vulnerable segments of our nation’s population.
 Depending on your relationship with the decedent, you may be entitled to filing a wrongful death lawsuit.